fyzanshaik/file-dropzone/README.md

 ### Prerequisites

-Ensure that you have Node.js and npm installed on your machine.
-You can download Node.js from [here](https://nodejs.org/).
+Ensure that you have Bun installed on your machine.
+You can download Bun from [here](https://bun.sh/).

 ### Installation